vatbub/common/README.md

   - Comparing version numbers
   - A basic dialog to notify the user of an update

+Learn how to use all of this functionality, go to the wiki.

 To add this artifact as a maven dependency, add the following repositories and dependency to your pom:

 ```xml